10 Eye-opening Employee Retention Statistics You Should Take Note Of

 The only way to stop this from happening is by conducting regular 1:1 meetings with your employees to understand their needs and concerns.

-8) 95% of human resource leaders admit employee burnout is sabotaging workforce retention.
-(Source- Kronos Incorporated and Future Workplace)
+8) Human resource leaders admit employee burnout is sabotaging workforce retention and is responsible for 50% of the turnover.
+(Source)

 We repeatedly say that employees are an organisation’s biggest asset.
 They drive your business towards loyal customers and generate revenue for your business.
 Therefore, as hr leaders, their well-being should be your top priority.